domschrei/theremin/README.md

 # A sensor-driven, digital Theremin

-Out of fun and interest, I built a [Theremin](https://en.wikipedia.org/wiki/Theremin)-like instrument.
+Out of fun and interest, I built a [Theremin](https://en.wikipedia.org/wiki/Theremin)-like instrument, being played entirely touchless with both hands.
 The idea was to use simple distance sensors with a digital output to do the audio synthesis on a computer.
 This allows for interesting and fun ways to tinker with the instrument, such as "auto-tune", different audio waveforms or multiple tones at the same time.

 ![My Theremin-like instrument](theremin.jpg)